ccprocessor/awesome-markdown-ebooks/README.md

 Each directory represents a repository originally hosted on GitHub.

+If you possess any high-quality e-book resources that require conversion, you’re welcome to submit the links in an issue and we will assist with the PDF-to-Markdown extraction.

+Our goal is to convert more high-quality knowledge data into AI-ready data.

 ## Converted Repositories List
 | Repo url |  Download |
 |----|----|